 The Elderberry Shrub is a multi-purpose shrub that everyone is raving about.
 The three main go-to Elderberry shrubs are Black Lace, Golden, and York.
 Whatever your wants and needs are, this shrub will be able to do the trick for you.

 The different color schemes and personalities of these plants is what makes them so special.
-From dark purple to a yellow-golden foliage, it meets a variety of garden needs.
+From dark purple to yellow-golden foliage, it meets a variety of garden needs.
 It doesn’t just stop at the uniquely colored foliage either.

 These Elderberry shrubs also produce the cutest flowers.
 Looking for petite light pink or large full white flowers?
 Elderberry shrubs aim to please and can offer either depending on the variety!